-All information provided to the RRHA regarding domestic violence, dating violence, stalking, or sexual assault including the fact that an individual is a victim of such violence or stalking, must be retained in confidence and may neither be entered into any shared database nor provided to any related entity, except to the extent that the disclosure (a) is requested or consented to by the individual in writing, (b) is required for use in an eviction proceeding, or (c) is otherwise required by applicable law.
+All information provided to the RRHA regarding domestic violence, dating violence, stalking, or sexual

+© Copyright 2019 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use. assault including the fact that an individual is a victim of such violence or stalking, must be retained in confidence and may neither be entered into any shared database nor provided to any related entity, except to the extent that the disclosure (a) is requested or consented to by the individual in writing, (b) is required for use in an eviction proceeding, or (c) is otherwise required by applicable law.